Isfhan/learn-nextjs/README.md

-Then, just like people learned to use horses and carts to travel faster, web developers learned to use **CSS** to make websites look better and **JavaScript** to add interactive features.
-This made websites a little more advanced, but it still took effort to manage everything.
+Then, much like how people discovered using horses and carts to expedite travel, web developers began employing CSS to enhance the appearance of websites and JavaScript to incorporate interactive features.
+These advancements made websites more sophisticated, but managing them still required significant effort.

 #### Websites start looking better
 ![image](https://github.com/user-attachments/assets/2a0df598-1932-4ba3-972d-e7bef8d2a979)